delciopolanco/teleochallenge/README.md

 If you have time, please cover any v0 edge cases in your code.
 Submission

-Please submit the following to julia@teleo.space within 2 hours of opening this task description:
+Please submit the following to xxx@teleo.space within 2 hours of opening this task description:
 ● your responses
 ● your code
 ● a screenshot of your rendered component

-Because of email attachment restrictions, it may be easiest to create a private GitHub repository with your responses and invite julia@teleo.space as a collaborator, or send a ZIP file via email or a file sharing service.
+Because of email attachment restrictions, it may be easiest to create a private GitHub repository with your responses and invite xxxx@teleo.space as a collaborator, or send a ZIP file via email or a file sharing service.
 Thank you!